E-Camacho314/GameRoulette/README.md

 </div>

-## 📖 Overview
+## Overview

 GameRoulette is a full-stack iOS app that connects to your Steam library and recommends what to play next.
-Build a personal library, set priorities, mark games complete, and hit the roulette button to get a smart, ranked list of what to play — powered by a content-based filtering algorithm running on a Go backend.
+Build a personal library, set priorities, mark games complete, and hit the roulette button to get a smart, ranked list of what to play; powered by a content-based filtering algorithm running on a Go backend.

+NOTE: Firebase is used in the Go backend.
+Steam IDs are provided in the .txt file for testing.

-## ✨ Features
+## Features

-- 🎮 **Steam Integration** — Browse and search Steam's full catalog, pull in details, screenshots, genres, and descriptions
+- **Steam Integration** — Browse and search Steam's full catalog, pull in details, screenshots, genres, and descriptions
-- 📚 **Personal Library** — Add games, set priority (High / Medium / Low), and mark them complete; toggle between grid and list view
+- **Personal Library** - Add games, set priority (High / Medium / Low), and mark them complete; toggle between grid and list view
-- 🤖 **Smart Recommendations** — Content-based filtering using TF-IDF weighted cosine similarity + Maximal Marginal Relevance (MMR) to surface relevant *and* diverse picks
+- **Smart Recommendations** - Content-based filtering using TF-IDF weighted cosine similarity + Maximal Marginal Relevance (MMR) to surface relevant *and* diverse picks
-- 🎲 **Roulette Mode** — Get 5 ranked recommendations from your library; falls back to Steam catalog for new users
+- **Roulette Mode** - Get 5 ranked recommendations from your library; falls back to Steam catalog for new users
-- 🗺️ **Developer Map** — View the real-world location of a game's developer studio on an interactive map
+- **Developer Map** - View the real-world location of a game's developer studio on an interactive map
-- 🎨 **Theming** — Customizable UI themes with light and dark modes
+- **Theming** - Customizable UI themes with light and dark modes

-## 🛠️ Tech Stack
+## Tech Stack

 **Frontend**
 - <img src="https://img.shields.io/badge/Swift-FA7343?style=for-the-badge&logo=swift&logoColor=white" alt="Swift"/>